KeyanSong/431-2018/slides/class23/README.md

     - D-dimer concentration = a D-dimer is a small protein fragment present in the blood after a clot breaks down.
 It is determined through a blood test, measured in mg/liter.
 Higher levels indicate more trouble.
     - Prothrombin time, the INR (International Normalized Ratio) and the Activated Partial Thromboplastin time are assays which evaluate coagulation.
 Each measure is used to describe the clotting tendency of blood.
 (In the real study, these are secondary outcomes).
 - The data are available through the FREEBIRD project at https://ctu-app.lshtm.ac.uk/freebird/ (registration required) and were posted there by researchers at the London School of Hygiene and Tropical Medicine on 2018-07-27.
-- I'll also provide [the PubMed link to the paper describing the study design](https://www.ncbi.nlm.nih.gov/pubmed/28317031) for your reference.
+- I'll also provide [the PubMed link to the paper describing the WOMAN-ETAC study design](https://www.ncbi.nlm.nih.gov/pubmed/28317031) for your reference.
-- Today, we'll use the WOMAN - ETAC substudy to focus on 8 key steps that you'll be doing in many regression analyses, especially in Homework 8 and in Project Study 2.
+- Today, we'll use data from 95 women in the WOMAN - ETAC substudy to focus on 8 key modeling and analytic steps that you'll be doing in many regression analyses, especially in Homework 8 and in Project Study 2.

 ## Homework 7 Materials